 With all these factors in mind, it’s not surprising that many people struggle with finding the right CBD dosage after buying their product.
 So, how much CBD should you take?

 New to CBD?
 Start Low

-If you are new to CBD, the best piece of advice is to start with the lowest possible dose and increase until you achieve the desired effects.
-As cannabis expert Dr. Dustin Sulak suggests in his article on optimal cannabis dosing, “Start low, go slow, and don’t be afraid to go all the way.”
+If you are new to CBD, the best piece of advice is to start with the lowest possible dose and gradually increase it until you achieve the desired effects.
+As cannabis expert Dr. Dustin Sulak suggests, “Start low, go slow, and don’t be afraid to go all the way.”

 For most CBD products, this will mean starting with doses of anywhere from 1 mg to 10 mg.
 If you don’t experience any effect, you can try a higher dose a few hours or a day later.

 Consider CBD Product Recommendations

 Another useful dosing tip is the information provided on your CBD product label.
-For example, most CBD oils list the recommended serving size, and many also have suggested use information on how much to take and how many times per day.
+For example, most CBD oils list the recommended serving size and may suggest how many times per day you should take it.

-Although this information is only intended as a general guide, it can help give you an idea of where to start when combined with the “start low” method.
+Although this information is only intended as a general guide, it can give you an idea of where to start when combined with the “start low” method.

 Key Factors That Determine CBD Dosage

-It’s also helpful to keep in mind there are many factors affecting how much CBD you need to take, such as individual body chemistry, CBD form, type, and concentration.
-Let’s take a look at these factors in more detail.
+Many factors can affect how much CBD you need to take, such as individual body chemistry, CBD form, type, and concentration.
+Let’s take a look at these in more detail.

 Individual Chemistry and Body Weight

 You may have already noticed that substances such as caffeine can affect you differently from other people.
-This is due to the fact that everyone has different body chemistry that affects how your body reacts to various substances.
+That’s because everyone has different body chemistry that affects how your body reacts to various substances.